How do I convert Volume to Weight or Weight to Volume?

 The weight of a substance depends on it's density, or it's specific gravity.
 In the case of liquids and gasses, it also depends on the temperature.

 Every substance has a different specific gravity and will have a different volume to weight conversion.
-For example, a cup of juice will weigh different than a cup of water.
+For example, a cup of flour will weigh different than a cup of water.

 So what can you do?
 That would depend on the substance.

-If the substance is water, there is a water weight conversion page located Here.
+If the substance is water, there is a water weight conversion page.

 If the substance is a chemical, or something such as fuel, you can usually find the specific gravity of the substance.
 Try searching the web for specific gravity and the name of the substance.

-If the substance is food, such as flour, sugar, or a dietary supplement, about the only thing you can do is find a scale and weigh it.
-I'd like to give an easier answer, but there just isn't one.
+If the substance is food, such as flour, sugar, or a dietary supplement, try our cooking weight and volume conversion page.
+If you cant find it there, about the only thing you can do is find a scale and weigh it.